SECURITY Refer to JOBS in Security Level Details - Permissions

 Choosing Plain text lets you select two additional options:

-• Output Only - Check this check box to omit job summary information from the message (such as number of devices the job was run on, etc.).
+• Output Only: Check this check box to omit job summary information from the message (such as number of devices the job was run on, and so forth.).

 |Send alert to||

 IMPORTANT You must select at least one of the Alerts options or the Automatically Email StdOut/StdErr Options to be able to configure this section.Select any of the following options:

 • Default recipients: An email will be sent to the user who scheduled the job, and to the default email recipients set in the Email Recipients section in Account Settings (current UI), in the Email Recipients section in Global Settings (New UI), and/or in the Email Recipients section in Site Settings (current UI).

 • Additional recipients: Add any additional email recipients.